standard-crypto/farcaster-js/packages/farcaster-js-neynar/README.md

-# Farcaster Hub REST API Client
+# Farcaster Neynar API Client

 A tool for interacting with Farcaster via Neynar APIs.